mirzafahmi/ezAdmin/README.md

 #### Wifi host server:

 1. Run ```runserver_local_wifi.bat``` and let the batch file configure the settings.
-2. Once server is running, you can access this project in a web browser at the specified address (usually start with http://.../../..).
-Click or copy and paste it at browser and it will open the landing page of the webapp. `Register/Login` if necessary.
+2. Once the server is running, you can access this project in a web browser at the specified address (usually starting with http://.../../..).
+Click or copy and paste it in the browser and it will open the landing page of the webapp. `Register/Login` if necessary.

+## Login Credentials

+1. Username: public_user
+2. Password: Qwerty_12345

+*Note that this account is for demo purposes only.

 ## What is ezAdmin?